by Harold Underdown

 copyediting--once the manuscript is edited, is it done?
 No, it needs a copyeditor's eagle eye to check for correct spelling, grammar, and punctuation; to create a consistent approach to such things as compound words; to do some light fact-checking; and perhaps to mark up titles, heads, and subheads.
 Publishers have in-house copy-editors or take care of hiring freelancers.
 If you are self-publishing, you'll need to hire a copyeditor.

 production managing--how do you settle on a printer?
 What do you send them?
 Will you print traditionally or via POD (print-on-demand)?
+If e-publishing, how will you create your ebook?
 A publisher expects a production manager to find printers who can do a good job within their budget; to source paper and other materials; and to oversee the actual production process.
 If you are self-publishing, you'll have to do this yourself, or hire a freelance production manager.

-distributing--how does the book get from publisher to bookstore?
+distributing--how does the book get from publisher to bookstore or to an online store?
 Publishers have warehouse operations and relationships with wholesalers and bookstore chains.
 Even if a book isn't in a store, it can be readily ordered.
 If you are self-publishing, distribution may be your biggest challenge.
 You may need to work with an independent distributor, if you can find one willing to take you on.

-selling--how do bookstores, libraries, and schools find out about new books?
-Publishers send catalogs, but they also have sales people, who sit down and show the newest books, and tell booksellers or library acquisition committees which are the ones that they should be sure to have.
+selling--how do consumers, bookstores, libraries, and schools find out about new books?
+Publishers send out catalogs or provide "meta-data" to online sellers, but they also have sales people, who sit down and show the newest books, and tell booksellers or library acquisition committees which are the ones that they should be sure to have.
 If you are self-publishing, how will you sell your books?
-Will you be your own sales force, or will you find volunteers--or commissioned sales reps willing to take on your book?
+Will you be your own sales force, or will you find volunteers--or paid helpers?

 marketing/promoting--how does the public find out about a book?
 Most don't just pick it up off a shelf in a bookstore.
 They read a review, see an ad, hear about it from a friend on Facebook, or even watch an author on TV.
 Publishers have marketing staffs that send out review copies, create promotional items, send out posts on social media, and book authors on tours.
 If you are self-publishing, you will likely need to hire a marketing specialist.